valueflows/valueflows/mkdocs/docs/specification/uml.md

 ### Resource

 Resources are defined in different ways, depending on their need and ability to be accounted for specifically.
 Every flow of any kind will reference a resource, represented either by ResourceSpecification or EconomicResource.
 Resource classifications also assist in understanding or finding a resource.
-[More info at Resource concepts](../concepts/resources.md).
+More info at [Resource concepts](../concepts/resources.md), [Classification concepts](../concepts/classification.md).

 #### vf:ResourceSpecification